paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-010-biological-weapons.md

 <a id="section-175a"></a>
 ## § 175a.
 Requests for military assistance to enforce prohibition in certain emergencies

-The Attorney General may request the Secretary of Defense to provide assistance under [section 382 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section382&num=0&edition=prelim) in support of Department of Justice activities relating to the enforcement of [section 175 of this title](./chapter-010-biological-weapons.md#section-175) in an emergency situation involving a biological weapon of mass destruction.
-The authority to make such a request may be exercised by another official of the Department of Justice in accordance with [section 382(f)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section382/f/2&num=0&edition=prelim).
+The Attorney General may request the Secretary of Defense to provide assistance under [section 382 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section382&num=0&edition=prelim) 11 See References in Text note below. in support of Department of Justice activities relating to the enforcement of [section 175 of this title](./chapter-010-biological-weapons.md#section-175) in an emergency situation involving a biological weapon of mass destruction.
+The authority to make such a request may be exercised by another official of the Department of Justice in accordance with [section 382(f)(2) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section382/f/2&num=0&edition=prelim).1

+### Statutory Notes

+#### References in Text
+[Section 382 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section382&num=0&edition=prelim), referred to in text, was renumbered [section 282 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section282&num=0&edition=prelim), Armed Forces, by Pub.
+L. 114–328, div.
+A, title XII, § 1241(a)(2), Dec.
+23, 2016, 130 Stat.
+2497.

 <a id="section-175b"></a>